Deftr1dg3/paranoid_stash/README.md

 #### 3.

-Open terminal and navigate to "~/Downloads" and extract the app from archive:
+Open terminal, navigate to "~/Downloads" and extract the app from archive:

     cd ~/Downloads